Students will develop basic public speaking skills, creativity, and cooperative learning skills.

 Teams should finish building the visual representation of their new product and designing the magazine ad.

-Distribute the Product-Pitch Presentation rubric and discuss it with the students.
+Distribute the Product Pitch Presentation Rubric from the Product Pitch Presentations Packet printable and discuss it with the students.
 Students should begin developing the script for the presentation.

 Have the students continue and complete script development.
 They should also use this day to practice their oral presentations.